vranki/ExtPlane/README.md

 # Visual Studio Express: http://www.microsoft.com/visualstudio/eng/downloads#d-2012-express
 ```

+### Cross-compile to Windows from Linux ###

+This is possible using mxe cross-compilation tool.
+See file
+scripts/cross-compile-win64-from-lin.sh for instructions.

 ## Test Session ##

 Launch X-Plane in console and observe the output.
 You should see something like: